zhongzhuchen/On-computing-with-some-convex-relaxations-for-the-maximum-entropy-sampling-problem/README.md

 ### Results ###

+Our results data files are stored in ``.xlsx`` format.
+All files contain the order of data matrix as the first column and cardinality of the subset to choose as the second column.

 #### Results-unconstrained ####

 The experimental results for upper bounds without linear constraint $Ax\le b$ are stored in .xlsx format: ``data63.xlsx``, ``data90.xlsx``, ``data124.xlsx``, ``data2000.xlsx``.

 In the .xlsx file, each row represents the results for a specific $s$.
 The columns represent:

-1. lower bound computed by a heuristic method
+1. lower bound computed by a heuristic method (column 'c')
-2. upper bound constructed from a dual feasible solution
+2. upper bounds constructed from dual feasible solutions (column 'E': factorization upper bound, column 'F': complementary factorization upper bound, column 'G': linx upper bound)
 3. integrality gap (= upper bound $-$ lower bound)
 4. duality gap when solving the continuous realxations of MESP
 5. number of variables fixed to $0$